Set the Smith machine bar to just under shoulder height.

 Keep your feet flat, your torso upright, your chest up, and your head facing forward.

 Keep your feet and knees pointing in the same direction (slightly out to the sides).

 If new to the Smith chair squat, perform the exercise without additional weight until you get used to it.

 The Smith chair squat is different from the Smith squat and the barbell squat in that you bring your feet forward from under the bar.
 The more you bring your feet forward, the more emphasis you will place on your glutes and hamstrings instead of your quadriceps.
-As such, the Smith chair squat is glute/hamstring-dominant, whereas the Smith and barbell squats are quad-dominant.
+As such, the Smith chair squat is glute-dominant, whereas the Smith and barbell squats are quadriceps-dominant.

 In most cases, I do not recommend the Smith squat because it’s the same as the barbell squat, except it neither recruits as many stabilizer muscles nor helps to improve your balance.
-However, for those who want to overload their glutes and hamstrings, I do recommend the Smith chair squat.
+However, for those who want to overload their glutes, I do recommend the Smith chair squat.